-We have recently overhauled our Extra-Curricular offer to try to broaden the range of clubs and activities on offer.
+Our Extra-Curricular offer broadens the range of clubs and activities for children to attend.
 At various times of the year a range of after school activities take place.
 These are organised by staff and specialist providers (sometimes incurring a small charge).
-Extra curricular clubs have included Art & Craft Club, Skipping, Basketball, Football, Dance, Choir and Reading.
+Extra curricular clubs have included Cooking, Skipping, Basketball, Football, Dance, Choir and Reading.